Circular orders, ultra-homogeneous order structures and their automorphism groups: Introduction

 In \cite{GM-tLN} we raised the question: when are $M(G)$ and $I\!A(G)$ tame dynamical systems~?
 In the present work we give a new sufficient condition which guarantees that $M(G)$ and $I\!A(G)$ are circularly ordered $G$-systems (hence, by our previous work \cite{GM-c}, tame).

-Recall that an order preserving effective action $G \curvearrowright X$ on a linearly ordered infinite set $X_{<}$ is said to be \emph{ultrahomogeneous} if every order isomorphism between two finite subsets can be extended to an order automorphism of $X_{<}$.
-As was discovered by Pestov \cite{Pes98}, the topological group $(G,\tau_p)$, in its pointwise convergence topology, is extremely amenable.
-That is, every continuous action of $(G,\ \tau_p)$ on a compact Hausdorff space has a fixed point.
+Recall that an order preserving effective action $G \curvearrowright X$ on a linearly ordered infinite set $X_{<}$ is said to be \emph{ultrahomogeneous} if every order isomorphism between two finite subsets can be extended to an order automorphism $g \in G$ of $X_{<}$.
+We say that $X_{<}$ is \emph{ultrahomogeneous} when the tautological action of $\Aut(X_{<})$ on $X$ is ultrahomogeneous.

+As was shown by Pestov \cite{Pes98}, for any subgroup $G \leq \Aut(X_{<})$ whose action on $X_{<}$ is ultrahomogeneous, the topological group $(G,\tau_p)$, in its pointwise convergence topology, is extremely amenable.
+That is, every continuous action of $G$ on a compact Hausdorff space has a fixed point.
 For example the Polish group $\Aut(\Q_{<})$ of automorphisms of the linearly ordered set $\Q$ is extremely amenable in its pointwise convergence topology.
-Ultrahomogeneous structures together with Ramsey theory and Fra\"{i}ss\'{e} limits play a major role in many modern works, \cite{Pes98}, \cite{GW-02}, \cite{GW-03}, \cite{KPT,Pe-b,van-the,MNT}.
+Ultrahomogeneous structures, Ramsey theory and Fra\"{i}ss\'{e} limits play a major role in many modern works, \cite{Pes98}, \cite{GW-02}, \cite{GW-03}, \cite{KPT,Pe-b,van-the,MNT}.

 Our aim here is to examine the role of circular orders (\emph{c-order}, for short).
-We say that an effective action of a group $G$ of c-order automorphisms on a c-ordered infinite set $X_{\circ}$ is \emph{ultrahomogeneous} if every c-order isomorphism between two finite subsets can be extended to a c-order automorphism of $X_{\circ}$.
+We say that an effective action of a group $G$ of c-order automorphisms on a c-ordered infinite set $X_{\circ}$ is \emph{ultrahomogeneous} if every c-order isomorphism between two finite subsets can be extended to a c-order automorphism of $X_{\circ}$ in $G$.
+We say that $X_{\circ}$ is \emph{ultrahomogeneous} when the tautological action of $\Aut(X_{\circ})$ on $X$ is ultrahomogeneous.

 An important particular case is $X=\Q_{\circ}=\Q / \Z$, the rational points of the circle $\T=\R / \Z$.
 The corresponding automorphism group $G:=\Aut(\Q_{\circ})$, equipped with the topology of pointwise convergence $\tau_p$, is a Polish nonarchimedean topological group (hence a closed subgroup of the symmetric group $S_{\infty}$).